Jamais Cascio: Early life and education

-Cascio graduated from Mira Costa High School, Manhattan Beach, California in 1983.
-In 1988 he graduated from the University of California, majoring in anthropology and history.
-He subsequently studied Political Science at Berkeley, graduating in 1993.
+Cascio graduated from Mira Costa High School, Manhattan Beach, California, in 1983.
+In 1988, he graduated from the University of California, Santa Cruz, majoring in anthropology and history.
+He subsequently studied Political Science at University of California, Berkeley, graduating in 1993.

 Career

 Cascio was Technology Manager at Global Business Network and Director of Impacts Analysis for the Center for Responsible Nanotechnology.
+In 1998, he served as technical advisor for the TV movie "Martian Law".

-In 2009, Cascio was listed as one of Foreign Policy Magazine's top 100 Global Thinkers.
+In 2009, Cascio was listed as one of Foreign Policy magazine's top 100 Global Thinkers.
 Michio Kaku has called him "a leading futurist with a long career of thoughtfully contemplating the outlines of tomorrow.".
 He has written articles for various publications on a variety of subjects, including the future of human evolution, education in the information age, and emergent technologies.

-As of 2016 he was a Senior Fellow at the Institute for Ethics and Emerging Technologies, a research Fellow at the Institute for the Future, and a member of the Ensia Advisory Council.
+Cascio was made a Distinguished Fellow at the Institute for the Future in 2010, and continues to work with the organization.
+As of 2016 he was also a Senior Fellow at the Institute for Ethics and Emerging Technologies, and a member of the Ensia Advisory Council.

 Cascio was awarded an Honorary Doctorate in recognition of his life's work by the University of Advancing Technology in May 2017.

 Projects

 Transhuman Space

-In the period 2003-4, Cascio published two volumes of background material for use in Steve Jackson Games' role playing game Transhuman Space, which is set in 2100.
+In the period 2003–04, Cascio published two volumes of background material for use in Steve Jackson Games' role playing game Transhuman Space, which is set in 2100.

 Cascio's first volume, Broken Dreams, provides a political backdrop that concentrates on the less fortunate, and how they might respond to their circumstances.

 The second volume, Toxic Memes, concentrates on the battle for public opinion, and the issues that might arise from a hypothetical new science of memetics: the analysis, engineering, and manipulation of ideas.